abetusk/dev/wiki/Coding-Style.md

 ```

-Space between parent expression and nested sub expressions, aligning inner expressions with proper indentation.
+Place a single space between parent expression and nested sub expressions, aligning inner expressions with proper indentation.
 Place Boolean operations at end of line, where appropriate.
 ---

 For a parent control statement expression, put a space between the outer parenthesis and the inner expression.